Mate Price Hits $0.0009 on Top Exchanges (MATE)

-Mate (MATE) traded down 26.4% against the dollar during the one day period ending at 16:00 PM Eastern on August 25th.
-Mate has a market capitalization of $2,394.47 and $900.00 worth of Mate was traded on exchanges in the last day.
-One Mate coin can now be bought for about $0.0009 or 0.00000004 BTC on popular exchanges.
-During the last seven days, Mate has traded up 125.4% against the dollar.
+Mate (MATE) traded 6.1% higher against the US dollar during the 1-day period ending at 15:00 PM Eastern on August 30th.
+During the last seven days, Mate has traded down 13.4% against the US dollar.
+Mate has a market capitalization of $2,516.80 and $217.00 worth of Mate was traded on exchanges in the last 24 hours.
+One Mate coin can currently be purchased for about $0.0009 or 0.00000005 BTC on popular cryptocurrency exchanges.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.